 Many people dream of travel.
 But travel anxiety is also very common.
 Some people experience a significant amount of anxiety when they travel.
 Those with persistent generalized anxiety and panic attacks are also prone to travel anxiety simply because travel represents change and distance from comfort.
 Some people fear travel but are not completely aware of this fear because they avoid booking their ticket or come up with other excuses in order to not leave their homes.

-This article explores the idea of travel anxiety, as well as provides tips and information on what you can do to reduce that anxiety in the future.
+Whatever the case, travel anxiety makes it much harder to travel, whether for work or pleasure.
+This article explores the concept of travel anxiety, providing tips and information regarding what you can do to reduce your fear.